Nuestra Belleza México 2013

-The 20th annual Nuestra Belleza México pageant, was held at the Presidential Hangar of Aeropuerto Internacional "Lic.
-Adolfo López Mateos" of Toluca, Estado de México, Mexico on October 19, 2013.
-Thirty-three contestants of the Mexican Republic competed for the national title, which was won by Josselyn Garciglia from Baja California Sur who later competed in Miss Universe 2014 in United States.
-Garciglia was crowned by outgoing Nuestra Belleza México titleholder Cynthia Duque.
+Nuestra Belleza México 2013, the 20th annual Nuestra Belleza México beauty pageant, was held at the Presidential Hangar of Aeropuerto Internacional "Lic.
+Adolfo López Mateos" in Toluca, Estado de México, Mexico on October 19, 2013.
+Thirty-three contestants from the Mexican Republic competed for the national title, which was won by Josselyn Garciglia from Baja California Sur, who later competed in Miss Universe 2014 in the United States.
+Garciglia was crowned by the outgoing Nuestra Belleza México titleholder, Cynthia Duque.
 She is the first Sudcaliforniana to win this title.

-The Nuestra Belleza Mundo México title was won by Daniela Álvarez from Morelos who later competed in Miss World 2014 in United Kingdom where she was a semifinalist in the Top 10. Álvarez was crowned by outgoing Nuestra Belleza Mundo México titleholder Marilyn Chagoya.
+The Nuestra Belleza Mundo México title was won by Daniela Álvarez from Morelos, who later competed in Miss World 2014 in the United Kingdom where she was a semifinalist in the Top 10. Álvarez was crowned by outgoing Nuestra Belleza Mundo México titleholder Marilyn Chagoya.
 She is the second Morelense to win this title.

 Vianey Vázquez from Aguascalientes was designated by the Nuestra Belleza México Organization as Nuestra Belleza Internacional México 2014.
-She later competed in Miss International 2014 in Japan where she was a Semifinalist in the Top 10.
+She later competed in Miss International 2014 in Japan, where she was a Semifinalist in the Top 10.
 She is the second Hidrocálida to win this Title.

 For the second consecutive time and for the sixth time in the history of the pageant, two events were held separately to select the two winners for the titles Nuestra Belleza México and Nuestra Belleza Mundo México.

 The recognition "Corona al Mérito 2013" was for Marisol González, Nuestra Belleza México 2002, actress and TV hostess.